The majestic ruins of this special place -- Glastonbury in Somerset, England.

-Note: If any club, organization or group in upstate New York or central/southern New Jersey would like to stage "The Incredible Legends of Glastonbury," please call Robert at the number on our Main Index Page.
-Presentation is free but Robert does have his books and CDs for purchase.
+Note: If any club, organization or group in central/southern New Jersey or Delaware would like to stage "The Incredible Legends of Glastonbury," please call Robert at the number on our Main Index Page.
+Presentation is free but Robert does have his books for purchase.

 Thanks for sharing your time.
 Feel free to download and print this page.
 If You wish to see more about Glastonbury Abbey right now, visit the Isle of Avalon website.
 Myths & Lengends about this place are well documented and you can find them hidden in here.